ECA Arbitration Procedure - main steps

 The arbitration proceedings before the ECA are dealt in English and as a general rule by writing.

-Besides the procedural rules of the Rules of Arbitration for the ECA that shall be applied by the arbitral chamber in handling the case, the arbitrators may decide to implement additional procedural rules in order to adapt the procedure to the characteristics and the necessity of the case.
+Besides the Procedural Rules of the Rules of Arbitration for the ECA that shall be applied by the arbitral chamber in handling the case, the arbitrators may decide to implement additional procedural rules in order to adapt the procedure to the characteristics and the necessity of the case.

-During the first phase of the proceedings, the arbitral chamber may request futher information, explanations or documents to the parties as deemed necessary.
+During the first phase of the proceedings, the arbitral chamber may request further information, explanations or documents to the parties as deemed necessary.
 Oral hearing may also be organised taking in consideration the circumstances of the case.